mattmakai/fullstackpython.com/content/pages/examples/flask/flask-sessions-badsignature.markdown

 sortorder: 500021020
 toc: False
 sidebartitle: flask.sessions BadSignature
-meta: Python example code for the BadSignature class from the flask.sessions module of the Flask project.
+meta: Example code for understanding how to use the BadSignature class from the flask.sessions module of the Flask project.

 BadSignature is a class within the flask.sessions module of the Flask project.